ryan50500/user-profile-task/README.md

 ### Observations

 - For this form application, the re-render times are well within acceptable limits, ranging from 0.2ms to 0.6ms per component.
 Additionally, there are no expensive calculations or complex DOM updates, making the use of a provider to wrap the application a non-issue.
+- Since we are not making real API calls on form save, debounce or throttling is not needed at this stage.

 ### Assumptions